ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 I’ll walk through each section.

 First, we need to get the `username`.
-This should get passed in from the URL.
+This is passed in from the URL.
 For example: [https://twoweekbuild.com/selfteachme](https://twoweekbuild.com/selfteachme) will load the profile for `selfteachme`.

 This route’s file is named `app/route/_app.$profile._index/route.tsx` .
 The `$` in front of `$profile` denotes that it is a parameter that can be passed in through the URL.